Stunning sunset at Newcastle Beach. Image credit: Irina Sokolovskaya

 If there is one essential to any trip away its to track down the best cream shop.
 Lucky for you we’ve done it for you, the East End Ice Creamery.
 It is everything you want in an ice cream shop, a resurgence of tradition, with 36 flavours, 4 being vegan.
 With rotating flavours from Australian ingredients, multiple trips after fun at the beach will be needed.
 This ice cream is pretty much home-grown it would be a disservice not to try it.

 Morning coffee runs are always a necessity no matter where you are, how about a doughnut with that.
-Dougheads makes fresh dough for their doughnuts every morning, say goodbye to crispy cream.
-The coffee has been carefully curated by local micro roaster, the floozy brothers to create a house blend coffee which pairs seamlessly with their doughnuts.
-A seasonal doughnut menu is why Dougheads is so impressive catering to only fresh, local produce.
+Doughheads makes fresh dough for their doughnuts every morning, say goodbye to Krispy Kreme.
+The coffee has been carefully curated by local micro roaster, Floozy to create a house blend coffee which pairs seamlessly with their doughnuts.
+A seasonal doughnut menu is why Doughheads is so impressive catering to all cravings year round!

 Freshly made doughnuts at Dougheads.
 Image Credit: Dougheads